BIGJRA/BIGJRA.github.io/reborn.md

 Oh, and there's one more thing we can do.
 Head over to talk to Bee in Agate City.

 We'll learn that she wants to see all of the Ultra Beasts.
-If you've gotten Nihilego, Buzzwole, Pheromosa, Xurkitree, Celesteela, Kartana, Guzzlord, Blacephalon, Poipole, Naganadel, Stakataka, and Blacephalon, talk to her to get the *Ultranecrozium-Z*!
+If you've gotten Nihilego, Buzzwole, Pheromosa, Xurkitree, Celesteela, Kartana, Guzzlord, Poipole, Naganadel, Stakataka, and Blacephalon, talk to her to get the *Ultranecrozium-Z*!

 She'll tell us what she wants to see next - full Pokedex completion.
 If you've been keeping up with the guide so far, we'll already be 806/807 of the way there... so we'll return soon, don't worry.